computer-science-with-applications/book/src/getting_started/control_structures/index.rst

     1900 is not a leap year
     2027 is not a leap year

-Here is one approach to using conditional statements and relationalal operators to determine whether a year ``year`` with a positive integer represents a leap year:
+Here is one approach to using conditional statements and relational operators, but not logical ``and`` or logical ``or`` to determine whether a year ``year`` with a positive integer represents a leap
+year:

 .. literalinclude:: practice_problem_solutions.py
    :language: python